mincedmit/react-native-vpn-detect/README.md

 # react-native-vpn-detect

-A React Native wrapper to determine if the current network connection is on a VPN.
+A React Native wrapper to determine if the current iOS network connection is on a VPN (NetInfo supplies this for Android).

 ## Installation